-We love the challenges associated with the possibility of creating things from scratch, but it can’t be denied that a large part of our work is projects that require us refer to existing resources and use them as a base.
+We love the challenges associated with the possibility of creating things from scratch, but it can’t be denied that a large part of our work projects require us to refer to existing resources and use them as a base.
 Many of our clients already have some elements of their visual identification or tools that meet specific tasks, which is why we are often commissioned only to redesign certain solutions.
-When it comes to updating content, refreshing layouts or improving navigation for better conversions, we need to know trends and adapt smoothly to the new opportunities available.
-We’ve been observing the market for years, drawing conclusions and creating better and better products.
-This article will analyze interesting examples of redesign.
-It is a great starting point and reference for people who are looking for a way to change, but don't know what to do yet.
+When it comes to updating content, refreshing layouts, or improving navigation for better conversions, we need to know trends and adapt smoothly to the new opportunities available.
+We’ve been observing the market for years, drawing conclusions, and creating better and better products.
+This article will analyze interesting examples of the redesign.
+It is a great starting point and reference for people who are looking for a way to change but don't know what to do yet.

 Now that we know what information is worth paying attention to before our first redesign meeting, let's take a look at case studies.
 You can judge what's missing from your website or app based on how recognizable gamers are changing their digital products.
 What you are about to read will also show how important users are in the redesign process.